jennybigman/jennybigman.github.io/_pages/join the team.md

 Enthusiasm for working on applied research that informs management and conservation

 To apply:
 Interested students should contact Dr. Jenny Bigman (Assistant Professor, University of Delaware) before applying at jbigman@udel.edu.
-To apply, please send one pdf file with a cover letter, CV, short statement of research interests (no more than 1 page), a writing sample, and unofficial transcripts.
+To apply, please send **one** pdf file with the following information:
+1. Cover letter outlining background, career goals, why interested in joining the Fish Mac group
+1. Current CV
+2. Unofficial transcripts
+3. Writing sample (prior research paper, proposal, etc.)
+4. Short summary (no more than 1 page) of a project that you would want to work on

 Applications will be reviewed on a rolling basis.

 #We are always looking for motivated students who are interested in the work that we do.
 Funding for graduate students at UD SMSP #comes from grants, so availability of positions can be limited.
 If you are interested, please email jbigman@udel.edu with the #following information:
 #1.
 Cover letter outlining background, career goals, why you want to join the Fish Mac group